 By 1939 work had already begun on construction of a military base on the opposite side of the aerodrome from the civilian hangar.

-From this time until 2003 when the RAAF base was decommissioned, the airport has operated for the needs of both defence and civil aviation.
+From this time until 2003, when the RAAF base was decommissioned, the airport operated for the needs of both defence and civil aviation.
 The remaining defence presence on the north-eastern side of the airport now operates the Prime Minister’s VIP fleet of aircraft.

 Throughout these decades, the airport runways continued to be upgraded and lengthened as aircraft sizes increased and aircraft began landing with greater frequency.

-The airport terminal too, has undergone some major changes.
+The airport terminal too, underwent some major changes.
 Firstly, it was façade improvement in the early 1950s, followed by small extensions.
-Between 1960 and 1970 passenger numbers exploded form 206,096 a year to more than half a million, so in 1970-71 a bigger terminal was built.
+Between 1960 and 1970 passenger numbers exploded from 206,096 a year to more than half a million, so in 1970-71 a bigger terminal was built.